How To Play a Side Blown Flute

 Move your finger up and down to change between the two notes.
 The two notes you are playing are #7 (all open) and #6 (index finger down) as in our instructions.

-It is very important that your finger tip cover the entire hole.
-If there are any air leaks it will effect the quality of the note.
+It is very important that your finger pad cover the entire hole.
+If there are any air leaks it will affect the quality of the note.